kalisio/kargo/docs/how-to-use-it/getting-started.md

 sidebar: auto
 ---

+# Getting started

 ::: warning
 Even if **kargo** let you configure and manage all the services using a single YAML file, we assume you are enough familiar with the underlying technologies to be able to customize their configurations in order to address your needs.
 :::

-## Installing kargo

-### Prerequisites
+## Prerequisites

 Installing **kargo** is quite easy.
-Howerver, you need to have a version of Docker Engine and Docker Compose installed supporting version 3 of compose file.
+However, you need to have a version of Docker Engine and Docker Compose installed supporting version 3 of compose file.

 If you already have these, congratulations !
 If not, please follow the installation instructions:
 1. Docker Engine: https://docs.docker.com/engine/installation/
 2. Docker Compose: https://docs.docker.com/compose/install/.

-### Install kargo
+## Install kargo

 1. Clone the **kargo** repository in the directory of your choice